KEY TAKEAWAYS

 What are the benefits of an IFA strategy?

-- No savings lost — cash surrender value continues to grow, potentially increasing the death benefit as well
+• No savings lost: The cash surrender value continues to grow, potentially increasing the death benefit as well

-- Time-saving — full underwriting may not be needed, helping the process be quicker than other types of loans
+• Time-saving: Full underwriting may not be required, which can make the process faster than other types of loans

-- Interest-saving — rates may be lower than getting a bank loan
+• Interest-saving: The interest rates may be lower than those of getting a bank loan

-- Tax-saving — potential tax deductions, depending on how proceeds are used
+• Tax-saving: Potential tax deductions as per CRA rules, depending on how proceeds are used

 What are the disadvantages of an IFA?

-While an IFA can be quite convenient, it also comes with some considerations:
+While an IFA can be quite convenient, it also comes with some disadvantages, from fluctuations in interest rates to a complex structure, and a few more that have been listed in the section below:

-- Reduces death benefit — the amount borrowed will reduce the death benefit left for your surviving spouse, family members, or other beneficiaries
+• Reduced death benefit: The amount borrowed might reduce the death benefit left for your surviving spouse, family members, or other beneficiaries

 Our licensed life insurance advisors at PolicyAdvisor can help you decide if an IFA is right for you and guide you through the process of setting it up.